 Your attention to detail needs to be very high, and you have to have an endless supply of patience.

 Not to mention that your subjects might try to fly or slither away!

-Our guide has all the information to help you start photographing the little things, or help you improve your skills if you’re already familiar with macro.
+Our guide has all the information to help you start photographing the little things.
+It will help you improve your skills if you’re already familiar with macro, too.

 Although some people see these as being the same thing, or at least similar, there is a difference.